cfware/babel-plugin-bare-import-rewrite/README.md

 ### modulesDir

 The URL path in which files from the `node_modules` directory will be published on the web server.
-This must always be an absolute URL (with or without hostname).
+This must be an absolute URL if provided (with or without hostname).
-Default "/node_modules".
+Default undefined.

 ### rootBaseDir